 - Health Start is an insurance plan that covers support for critical health conditions of the family especially the child, life insurance coverage, and even return of premium at the age of 75 with less any benefit or support paid.

 - Health eXentials doesn’t require any medical examinations.
-The good thing here is you can have the full control spending as you deem it fit, wherein guaranteed cash packages or benefits comes into three options; Starter, Advance, and the Deluxe.
+The good thing here is you can have full control of spending as you deem it fit, wherein guaranteed cash packages or benefits comes into three options; Starter, Advance, and the Deluxe.

-- Global Health Access gives you a world-class medical and health coverage wherever inside and outside the Philippines with 27/7 support and hassles free and cashless transactions.
+- Global Health Access gives you world-class medical and health coverage wherever inside and outside the Philippines with 27/7 support and hassles free and cashless transactions.

 |Customer Care:||(+632) 8 5815-292